 This site is provided purely for educational discussion of legal design and technology.
 It contains only general information about legal matters.
 It is not legal advice, and should not be treated as such.

 Limitation of warranties: The legal information on this website is provided “as is” without any representations or warranties, express or implied.
-The Legal Design Initiative makes no representations or warranties in relation to the legal information on this website.
+The Legal Design Lab makes no representations or warranties in relation to the legal information on this website.

 Professional assistance: You must not rely on the information on this website as an alternative to legal advice from your attorney or other professional legal services provider.
 If you have any specific questions about any legal matter you should consult your attorney or other professional legal services provider.